 Where to stay

-Beside the Sognefjord lies Kviknes Hotel - a beautiful and romantic hotel in the centre of Balestrand, with traditions back to 1752.
+Beside the Sognefjord lies Kviknes Hotel - a beautiful and romantic hotel in the center of Balestrand, with traditions back to 1752.

 Adjacent to the Sognefjord in the idyllic hamlet of Solvorn lies Walaker Hotel.
 The hotel, which has been in the same family's hands since 1690, is a charming hotel and an attraction in itself.